-While the COVID-19 pandemic continues, it’s important to us that you know that the health and safety of our customers and employees is the top priority at Alluring Window.
+While the COVID-19 pandemic continues, it’s important for us that you will know that the health and safety of our customers and employees is the top priority at Alluring Window.
 As the situation evolves, we continue to follow the recommendations of health officials to ensure you can feel safe and confident working with us.
 As with most retail shops, some aspects of our business and procedures have changed.

 - Wearing N-95 Masks

 - Wearing shoe covers